IfnotFr/fly-sync/README.md

 ### Client

-Copy and configure `config.client.json` and start your server :
+Copy and configure `config.client.json` and start your client :

     node index.js --config=/path/to/config.client.json